OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 Custom Instructions with AGENTS.md

-You can give Codex project-specific context using AGENTS.md files.
-Codex looks for these files in multiple locations and merges them:
+Give Codex project-specific context using AGENTS.md files.
+Codex looks for these in multiple locations and merges them:

 • ~/.codex/AGENTS.md — Your personal preferences

-• Root of your repository - Shared project notes
+• Root of your repository — Shared project conventions

 • Current working directory — Feature-specific instructions